No sooner than spring has been sprung, than hedges, shrubs and bushes back gardens and yards suddenly start trying to take over.

 - Exorbitantly expensive for hedge shears.

-How to Choose The Best Hedge Shears
+How to Choose The Right Hedge Shears

 While it might seem straightforward at first, there are a few things you should take into consideration before parting with your cold hard cash on a new set of hedge shears.